zwetan/as3-universal-analytics/README.md

 A: Flash Player 11 and/or Adobe AIR 3 (October 4, 2011) and/or Redtamarin (October 25, 2014).

 **Q: Will it work with the Flash Player plugin as a SWF embedded in an HTTML page ?**
 A: Yes.

+**Q: Will it work when I test from Flash CS, Flash CC, Flash Builder, etc. ?**
+A: Yes.

 **Q: Will it work with AIR for mobile (iOS and Android) ?**